-You cannot use at section placement with position independent execution regions.
+You cannot use \\at section placement with position independent execution regions.

-If you use at sections with overlays, you cannot use --autoat to place those sections.
-You must specify the names of at sections in a scatter file manually, and specify the --no autoat option.
+If you use \\at sections with overlays, you cannot use --autoat to place those sections.
+You must specify the names of \\at sections in a scatter file manually, and specify the --no\autoat option.

-- 7.2.6 Placement of at sections at a specific address on page 7-122. - 7.2.8 Automatic placement of at sections on page 7-124. - 7.2.9 Manual placement of at sections on page 7-125.
+7.2.5 Placing \\at sections at a specific address on page 7-122.
+7.2.7 Automatically placing \\at sections on page 7-123.
+7.2.8 Manually placing \\at sections on page 7-125.

-11.6 --bare_metal_pie
+11.6 --bare\metal\pie

-Specifies the bare-metal Position Independent Executable (PIE) linking model
+Specifies the bare-metal Position Independent Executable (PIE) linking model.

-Note

-Not supported for AArch64 state.

-Note

-Bare-metal PIE support is deprecated in this release.